Deploy Folding Table of contents

 The 5-a-Day Rule – How to Stick to Fruits?

 In order to stick to the 5-a-day rule when eating only fruit, it is important to ensure that the types of fruit eaten are providing the necessary nutrients.
-For example, oranges and bananas are high in and potassium, while apples and pears are high in fiber.
+For example, oranges and bananas are high in vitamin C and potassium, while apples and pears are high in fiber.
 Eating a variety of fruits will also help to ensure that the 5-a-day rule is met.

 Is Eating Just Fruits Enough to Meet the 5-a-Day Challenge?

 When eating only fruit, it is possible to meet the 5-a-day challenge.
 However, it is important to be aware that some fruits are higher in sugar or calories than others.
 Eating too much of these fruits can lead to unwanted weight gain, so it is important to be mindful of this.
-Additionally, eating only fruits may lack other essential nutrients, such as and other vitamins and minerals, which can all be found in vegetables, so it is important to consider this as well.
+Additionally, eating only fruits may lack other essential nutrients, such as protein and other vitamins and minerals, which can all be found in vegetables, so it is important to consider this as well.

 Healthy Eating and the 5-a-Day Rule – Can Fruits Do the Trick?